Nemezjusz/B-SAFE/README.md

 # B-SAFE — Biometric Solana-based Access Framework with Fuzzy Extractors

+This work is part of my master’s thesis at AGH University of Science and Technology

 A decentralized biometric access control system built on Solana using fuzzy extractors and zero-knowledge proofs.
 Users authenticate with their biometric data (fingerprint/face) without ever revealing it to the blockchain or any central authority.

 ---